cdklabs/awscdk-change-analyzer/packages/@aws-c2a/cdk-pipelines-step/README.md

 # Perform Change Analysis

-Perform Change Analysis (PCA) is a [CDK Construct](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) functions as a verification step within a [CDK Pipelines v2](https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/).
+Perform Change Analysis (PCA) is a [CDK Construct](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) that functions as a verification step within a [CDK Pipelines v2](https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/).
 PCA is tool that allows you, the developer, to set up checkpoints within your pipeline to monitor both security and architectural changes.